matthiaskubik/tf-loadbalanced-nginx/README.md

 To run this project execute the following steps:

+- Obtain the SSH Key that is loaded into IBM Cloud that this module uses, or create and upload a new SSH Key to IBM Cloud and change the variable value of `ssh_key_id` in the `terraform.tfvars` file.
+  - Once you obtain the key you must load it into your ssh-agent.
+On OS X this can be done by placing the ssh key into your `~/.ssh` directory then adding it to your ssh agent by running: `ssh-add -K ~/.ssh/<keyname>` where `<keyname>` is the name of the file.
 - `terraform get`: this will get all referenced modules
 - `terraform plan`: this will perform a dry run to show what infrastructure terraform intends to create
 - `terraform apply`: this will create actual infrastructure